varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   80 (http) is used.
   An additional protocol type can be set for the listening socket with PROTO.
   Valid protocol types are: HTTP/1 (default), and PROXY.
-  Multiple listening adresses can be specificed by using multiple -a arguments.
+  Multiple listening addresses can be specified by using multiple -a arguments.

 -b <host[:port]>